You are currently logged-out. You can log-in or create an account to save favorites and more. more info

 Mindfulness Talks

-Since the 1990s, secular mindfullness has gained popularity in the west.
-Individuals who have contributed to the popularity of secular mindfulness in the modern Western context include Jon Kabat-Zinn and Thích Nhất Hạnh.
+Since the 1990s, secular mindfulness has gained popularity in the West.
+Individuals who have contributed to the popularity of secular mindfulness in the modern Western context include Jon Kabat-Zinn and the "father of mindfulness" Thích Nhất Hạnh.

 Clinical psychology and psychiatry since the 1970s have developed a number of therapeutic applications based on mindfulness for helping people experiencing a variety of psychological conditions.
-Clinical studies have documented both physical- and mental-health benefits of mindfulness in different patient categories as well as in healthy adults and children.
+Clinical studies have documented mental health benefits of mindfulness as well as physical health benefits in different patient categories and in healthy adults and children.

 Jul 11 1970 Tassajara |